|

 you to design our plates.
 What do we need to do for you to begin?

-- Just email or fax us a rough layout or sketch, and/or
+- Just email us a rough layout or sketch, and/or

 - send us your logo, symbol, or other artwork, plus